JC3P0/Bitburner/README.md

 ### milestones.js

-The `milestones.js` script scans the network to find specific servers and installs backdoors on them if the required hacking level is met.
+The milestones.js script scans the network to find specific servers and installs backdoors on them if the required hacking level is met.
+This script requires access to the Singularity API functions, which are unlocked by completing BitNode 4: The Singularity.
+These functions enable the script to connect to servers and install backdoors programmatically.
+The script requires 67.90 GB of RAM to run, so upgrading your 'home' server's RAM before executing this script is necessary.

 ### getMoney.js